Tsunami Evaluation Coalition

 The Tsunami Evaluation Coalition (TEC) was a unique learning and accountability initiative in the relief and development sector.
-It was first established in February 2005 to carry out joint evaluations of the response to the Asian earthquake and tsunamis of 26 December 2004.
+It was first established in February 2005 to carry out joint evaluations of the response to the 2004 Indian Ocean earthquake and tsunami.

-The TEC had over 50 member agencies from the United Nations, Non-Governmental Organisations, and the Red Cross, as well as private donors.
-These organisations have been working together since the TEC was established to:
+The TEC had over 50 member agencies from the United Nations, Non-Governmental Organizations, and the Red Cross, as well as private donors.
+These organizations have been working together since the TEC was established to: